NationalUniversitySystem/dev-knowledge-hub/docs/dev-workflows/build-process.md

 ### Final environment: prod

-Changes to prod are typically merged either on Tuesdays or Thursdays.
+Changes to prod are typically merged either on Tuesdays or Wednesdays.
 We coordinate with The Brick Factory to make sure everything in preprod is tested and ready to merge.
 See [Code Releases](https://nationaluniversitysystem.github.io/dev-knowledge-hub/#/dev-workflows/code-releases) for step-by-step details.

 ## CircleCI